DISCOVERY ART Lab

 For this to be a possibility, I'll need to ensure I have photography permission slips (below) on hand for each child.

-You are always welcome in the art lab, so feel free to come in after class to see what your child has been up to!
+You are always welcome in the art lab, so feel free to come in during or after class to see what your child has been up to!

 I know with my own daughter, it's sometimes like pulling teeth to get feedback from her about classes she takes, even when it's obvious she loved them!
 Some pointed questions you might try to get information out of your kids are, “What did you like best about what you did today?”
 “Do you think you might want to try that again?”
 “How did that medium feel?”